tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 As I've alluded to, Nigma has not been a very strong team since their inception.
 In fact, for the past two years, many of Nigma's event attendances were a product of ESL creating a dedicated Middle Eastern (MENA/MESWA) region that had minimal competition.
 And even with that, Nigma still failed to qualify out for quite a few tournaments.

 They did place well at BLAST Slam II, but BLAST events don't exactly have the most competitively rigorous format.
 To earn that 3-4th finish, Nigma won 3 Bo1s and 1 Bo3.
-Don't get me wrong, the Bo3 was against PVISION, but still...
+Don't get me wrong, that 1 Bo3 was against PVISION, but still...

 I'm not intentionally trying to be negative, I promise.
 But I think casual viewers who haven't been keeping up too closely with the scene may see, "Wow, they qualified out of Western Europe regional qualifiers?
 They're guaranteed to be pretty good!"
 And that's just not as strong an indicator of TI performance as it was 2-3 years ago.